 "In my book, there's good power and bad power - you need the former to combat the latter."

 Good power and bad power!!!!
 Really????
 In my book power is not separable into good and bad.
-And power, though a reality of how humanity operates, should not be a development aspiration.
+Also, in my book, power is a reality of how humanity operates but is not a development aspiration.

-Maybe Gandhi, Luther-King and Mandela used good power (what about Che Guevara, Trotsky, Aung San Suu Kyi*...?).
+Maybe Gandhi, Luther-King and Mandela harnessed good power (what about Che Guevara, Trotsky, Aung San Suu Kyi*...?).
 Surely, I tell myself, the women’s empowerment project I work with is harnessing "good power".
-However power, that dark material that humanity can neither harness nor understand, is not separable into good and bad.
-Wanting the power in my hands to always be good doesn't help me control it.
+However power is that dark material that humanity can neither harness nor understand.
+Its just power, integral not separable into good and bad.
+Wanting the power in my hands to always be only the good stuff doesn't help.
+Humans can't control power.
 Once unfettered it runs its own wild course.

 "Enduring Freedom" Photo: US DoD, public domain.

-"Good power against bad power" buys into the endless cycle called human history.
+"Good power against bad power" buys into an endless cycle.
 I need development to be something more inspiring, something transformative.

 Disillusioned I replied: